 From Acquaintances to Advocates: Longitudinal Clinical Experience

-LCE gives Mount Sinai students the earliest and most intense exposure to patients of any medical school in New York City.
+The Longitudinal Clinical Experience (LCE) gives Icahn School of Medicine at Mount Sinai students the earliest and most intense exposure to patients of any medical school in New York City.
 Through LCE, pairs of students begin caring for chronically ill patients within weeks of starting school and continue their close provider-patient relationships into the beginning of their third year.

 LCE allows students to choose from a wide variety of physician-mentors – geriatricians, nephrologists, oncologists, internists, psychiatrists, and transplant surgeons – and begin caring for chronically ill patients from that mentor's practice.
 Over time, each student pair builds a small panel of patients, eventually caring for several chronically ill patients whom they will follow into the clinics, at home, and in the hospital.